 - Australian retailer with 260+ stores in 11 countries supports iPad PoS initiative

-- Cisco Meraki APs in stores make network management easy across sites worldwide
+- In-store access points make network management easy across sites worldwide

-- Cisco Meraki switches offer unprecedented visibility into corporate network
+- MS switches offer unprecedented visibility into corporate network

 “We’re one of the fastest-growing Australian brands,” said Sud Patel, IT Operations Manager at Forever New.
 “We emerged in late 2006 as a start-up retailer, and now we trade in over 260 stores in 11 countries globally.”

 The IT team at Forever New, the fashion clothing and accessories brand founded in Melbourne, Australia, knows what the success of a growing company means for a wireless network.
 Initially they deployed on-premise devices at headquarters that were difficult to manage.
-“We had really unreliable wireless APs at the head office that made it difficult to implement correct channel planning, causing frequent interference,” Patel explained.
+“We had really unreliable wireless access points (APs) at the head office that made it difficult to implement correct channel planning, causing frequent interference,” Patel explained.

 When a project emerged to trial iPads for point of sale, Patel started looking at wireless options for the stores.
 With 80 Forever New stores in Australia alone, and many more around the world, he felt that a cloud-managed solution would offer him the visibility and ease of management he wanted across all sites.

 Forever New has approximately 250 users at headquarters, amounting to over 800 client devices passing 40 TB of traffic through the network every week.
-One MX400 security appliance, 8 MR16s APs, and 19 MS42 and MS42P switches provide a completely cloud-managed network infrastructure across the four buildings.
-Cisco Meraki devices also support IP telephony and offer WAN optimization, benefiting communications across sites worldwide, including the China office, which is connected by an MX80 security appliance.
+An MX security appliance, 8 MR APs, and 19 MS switches provide a completely cloud-managed network infrastructure across the four buildings.
+Cisco Meraki solutions also support IP telephony and offer WAN optimisation, benefiting communications across sites worldwide, including the China office.
 “Deployment was seamless,” Patel said.
 “We had one person install everything over four days during Easter break.”

-For the stores, Forever New uses one or two MR16 access points in each, totaling over 180 APs worldwide.
-“It’s just plug and play: we provision them all in the head office on the cloud controller and then we send the APs to the stores.
+For the stores, Forever New uses one or two MR devices in each, totaling over 180 APs worldwide.
+“It’s just plug-and-play: we provision them all in the head office on the web-based dashboard and then we send the APs to the stores.
 The staff plugs the AP in and we put it into the right network from the head office.
 It takes less than 10 minutes; there’s basically zero configuration.”